- Am I eligible to apply for the programme?

 Public Health is concerned with threats to the overall health of a community which can be as small as a handful of people or as large as all the inhabitants of several continents, for instance in the case of a pandemic.
 Global Health is the health of populations in a global context that is about worldwide improvement of health, reduction of disparities, and protection against global threats that disregard national borders.
 It often focuses on health problems that transcend national borders or have a global political and economic impact.

-- Do I have to have a medical background to study the Clinical Trials or Epidemiology courses?
+- Do I have to have a medical background to study the Clinical Trials or Epidemiology programmes?

-No, there are students on both courses who have no medical background, and the course teams are careful to ensure that the materials and assessments do not assume medical knowledge.
-However, some work experience in a health care setting etc is desirable (but not essential).
+No, there are students on both programmes who have no medical background, and the programme teams are careful to ensure that the materials and assessments do not assume medical knowledge.
+However, some work experience in a health care setting etc. is desirable, but not essential.
 Therefore, a lack of medical background should not significantly affect a student’s progress at all - but there may be some times when some medical knowledge might help put a problem into context, help you think about possible risk factors etc. A good medical dictionary can often be all that is needed though.

 - I am not sure whether I wish to register for the full MSc at this stage.
 What do you advise?

-Students can register for the Postgraduate Certificate (GHP only) or Diploma.
-Registration can be transferred to either the Postgraduate Diploma or MSc degree after successful completion of the core modules.
-(There is no additional registration fee payable for transfers from the PG Certificate/Diploma to the MSc.)
+Students can register for the PG Certificate or PG Diploma.
+Registration can be then transferred to either the PG Diploma or MSc degree after successful completion of the core modules.
+There is no additional registration fee payable for transfers from the PG Certificate/PG Diploma to the MSc.

 No, students will receive the award at the stage they exit the programme.
 You need to complete the required elements of the award and therefore be assigned the correct number of credits for the award to be approved.

 - Do I have to pay for the whole course when I register?